 - Don’t Trespass.
 Mischief Night is usually met with some amount of teen mischief and prank activities, such as pumpkin smashing, toilet papering or egging homes, and so forth.
 If you go uninvited onto someone’s property to cause some mischief, you can get into some serious trouble.

 You do not have to face pending criminal charges alone.
-Delaware Criminal Defense Lawyers Julianne E. Murray and Ronald D. Phillips, Jr. will fight to protect your rights by building a solid defense for your case.
+Delaware Criminal Defense Lawyer Ronald D. Phillips, Jr. will fight to protect your rights by building a solid defense for your case.
 Contact Murray, Phillips & Gay today at 302-855-9300 (Georgetown) or 302-422-9300 (Milford) or 302-628-9300 (Seaford).
-You can also email Delaware Criminal Defense Attorneys.
+You can also email the Delaware Criminal Defense Attorney.